 Visit Tayrona National Park

 Visiting Tayrona National Park is an absolute must whilst on holiday in Colombia.
-This beautiful marine and coastal park has a unique landscape – offering deserted rugged beaches with a backdrop of snow-capped mountains.
+This beautiful marine and coastal park has a unique landscape, with deserted rugged beaches backed by spectacular mountains.

-Due to the vast size of the park (it stretches for 85km), there are plenty of fantastic walks and nature trails to embark on.
+Due to the vast size of the park there are plenty of fantastic walks and nature trails to embark on.
 We recommend trekking through the jungle before taking a dip in the warm Caribbean waters.
-Tayrona National Park provides excellent beach lounging, with deep bays, pelican-filled white sands, coconut palms and glistening waters.
+Tayrona National Park is the perfect place for beach lounging, with deep bays, pelican strewn white sands, coconut palms and glistening waters.
 The enormous variety of flora and fauna on offer here, as well as the park’s rich culture, mean there is plenty to keep everyone fascinated.

 We recommend staying at Ecohabs – this ecological hotel perched on a forested hillside within the park is definitely the best option in the area and the perfect base from which to explore.